 The Link Between Magnesium and Sleep

-Many people take Magnesium for sleeping, but how does it work?
+Many people take Magnesium as a natural sleep aid, but how does it work?
 Research has shown some of the ways that it can help support better sleep.

 Relaxation

-Many of us experience sleep disruption or insomnia because we cannot turn off our waking and working brains to transition to sleep at night.
+Many of us experience sleep disruption, insomnia, or other sleep issues because we cannot turn off our waking and working brains to transition to sleep at night.
 When you get poor sleep, it can be hard to go about your day like normal.
 A randomized, controlled study in 2016 found that dietary Magnesium supplementation can help activate the parasympathetic nervous system, or the system that turns on your ability to rest and relax.

 This system, also known as the “rest and digest” system, helps your body prepare for restful sleep by slowing down your heart rate and other processes.